nicotsou/nicotsou.com/content/blog/tltr-typescript-structural-type-system/index.md

 ![Typescript top level types.png](images/Typescript_top_level_types.png)

-The `Dog` type can be assigned in bot the `Cat` and the `Animal` types.
+The `Dog` type can be assigned to both the `Cat` and the `Animal` types.
 That logically doesn’t make sense, because the `Animal` is the logical parent of these two types.
 That’s the tricky part you need to understand with TypeScript.
 The same applies with the `object` type, which can accept any object structure.
 At the very top we have `any`, which can accept all the types.

 The structural typing system doesn’t affect only object structures, but other kinds of types as well.
 The situation gets more complicated when you create unions, which can combine `any` types.
 I will explain how those are connected in the next articles.